 Deferral of Business Taxes for Small Businesses

-In order to provide immediate cash-flow assistance to small businesses, Treasurer Cisneros partnered with Mayor Breed and deferred the next round of quarterly businesses taxes for small businesses.
+In order to provide immediate cash-flow assistance to small businesses, Treasurer Cisneros partnered with Mayor Breed and deferred first quarter businesses taxes for small businesses.
 Businesses are generally required to pre-pay their first quarter business taxes for current tax year by April 30th.
-This action will allow businesses to defer payment due to February 2021.
+This action allowed businesses to defer payment due to February 2021.
 No interest payments, fees, or fines will accrue as a result of the deferral.
 This benefit will be offered to businesses with up to $10 million in gross receipts, benefiting approximately 8,050 businesses with an average $5,400 tax payment deferral each.

 Deferral of Business Registration Fee

-The City will extend the 2021 Business Registration Fee deadline by four months to September 30, 2020 instead of by May 31, 2020.
-This will lead to $49 million in deferrals for 89,000 businesses.
-The Office of the Treasurer & Tax Collector encourages all businesses who can register and pay their fee on time to do so.
+The City will extend the 2021 Business Registration Fee deadline to March 1, 2021 instead of by May 31, 2020.
+There are currently 93,000 registered businesses who pay nearly $49 million in Business Registration Fees.
+The Office of the Treasurer & Tax Collector encourages all businesses who can register and pay their fee to do so.
 This revenue helps keep the government running and provides vital services that the public relies on.

 Deferral of Business Licensing Fees

 The City will provide further tax relief for small businesses by delaying the collection of the unified license bill, which includes but is not limited to, charges to restaurants and food businesses, bars, convenience stores, many small retailers, hotels, and tour operators, from City departments that include: Department of Public Health, Entertainment Commission, Fire Department, and Police Department.
-The due date for license fees otherwise due on March 31, 2020, is extended to September 30, 2020.
-The Office of the Treasurer & Tax Collector anticipates that the three-month delay will lead to $14 million in deferrals impacting approximately, 11,000 businesses.
+The due date for license fees otherwise due on March 31, 2020, is extended to March 1, 2021.
+The Office of the Treasurer & Tax Collector anticipates that the deferral will impact nearly $14 million billed to 11,000 businesses.

 Suspension of Certain Collections Activities